prezoserver/docs/specification-1.0-draft.md

 1. Step by step procedure for creating the PrezoServer implementation so that it can be reproduced and verified.
 2. Detailed description of how CSRF was implemented.

+The documentation should exist in /prezo/support/docs as described in 2.3.